 Under Chronic Stress?
 Completing All Three Stages of the Stress Response Cycle is Critical for Healing

-The stress response cycle consists of three primary stages:
+That stress cycle consists of three primary stages:

 Alarm: The initial, immediate reaction to stress.